Atrium Health Navicent Imaging & Laboratory, a Facility of Atrium Health Navicent The Medical Center

 Lung Cancer Screening Program for Early Detection

-Atrium Health aims to find lung cancer early – when it’s most treatable.
+Atrium Health Navicent aims to find lung cancer early – when it’s most treatable.
 Our Lung Cancer Screening Program screens patients who are at high risk for lung cancer and connects them to advanced, comprehensive care if cancer is found.

 Lung cancer is the number 1 cause of cancer death in the United States, for men and women.
 Often signs or symptoms don’t develop until lung cancer reaches an advanced stage, when it spreads to other parts of the body – and is very difficult to cure.